FidelElie/FiDev/apps/home/src/content/music/2018-07-29/dj-khaled-no-brainer-feat-justin-bieber-chance-the-rapper-and-quavo.md

 date: '2018-07-29T00:00:00.000Z'
 ---
 I didn't even know this was going to be released and honestly I did not care.
-The last song that this group put out was seen as generic summer trash, with a box standard beat , hook and raps.
-Which is definitely hurts me to say it because I love Chance and Quavo.
-And this song is no different, maybe I should blame Khaled for this one.
-So let me now define the Major Key (We da best music) checklist for a track.
-Boring beat, check, boring hook, check, rappers who do it for the culture, check.
+The last song that this group put out was some generic summer trash, with a box standard beat, hook and raps.
+Which definitely hurts me to say it because I love Chance and Quavo.
+Unfortunately, this song is no different, maybe I should blame Khaled for this one.

+Let me now define the Major Key (We da best music) checklist for a track.
+Boring beat?
+Check.
+Boring hook?
+Check.
+Rappers who do it for the culture?
+Check.
 It is the major key to a fat cheque for them, but doesn't result in a good song.
 If I was to try and find something positive to say about the song.
 I did find Chance's verse okay though but light years from his best.
 Its being removed from my playlist, what a bummer, one of the most disappointing songs of the year.

+:video[
+  /videos/song-spotify-deletion.mp4
+][
+  loop,autoplay,lazy,full
+][
+  No way this was staying on my playlist
+]